Flextronics forecasts strong revenue; cost cuts planned

 Shares of Flextronics, which said its third-quarter net profit more than tripled, rose 15 percent in extended trading.

 The Singapore-based company said revenue in the current quarter would be helped by strong demand for game consoles and smartphones.
-Flextronics makes the Xbox game console for Microsoft Corp and smartphones for Google Inc.
+Flextronics makes the Xbox game console for Microsoft Corp (MSFT.O) and smartphones for Google Inc (GOOG.O).

-China's Lenovo Group Ltd, which is also a Flextronics customer, said on Wednesday it would acquire Google's Motorola Mobility smartphone business.
+China's Lenovo Group Ltd (0992.HK), which is also a Flextronics customer, said on Wednesday it would acquire Google's Motorola Mobility smartphone business.

 However, Flextronics Chief Financial Officer Christopher Collier said the company does not expect any near-term negative impact from the deal.